farant/catholic-3rd-millennium/README.md

 15.1.5.
 Beauty
 15.1.6.
 Witness
 15.1.6.1.
 Witness means that an individual is aware their behavior is being observed.
 15.1.6.2.
-The force of witness is proportional to the moral virtue of the observers.
+The force of witness is proportional to the virtue of the observers.
+15.1.7.
+Natural authority

-16. Why are the six human system forces considered forces?
+16. Why are the seven human system forces considered forces?
 16.1.
 Because they can be directed to compel the behavior of a man against his will.

-17. Can you categorize the six human system forces?
+17. Can you categorize the seven human system forces?
 17.1 Yes.
-Forces can be categorized as "harmful" or "non-harmful" 17.1.1 Physical force, exclusion from the sacraments and economic force are harmful
+Forces can be categorized as "harmful" or "non-harmful" 17.1.1.
+Physical force, exclusion from the sacraments and economic force are harmful
        forces because their application always harms their object.
-17.1.2 Truth, beauty and witness are non-harmful because their application never harms
+17.1.2.
+Truth, beauty, witness and natural authority are non-harmful because their
-       their object and in fact works some good.
+        application never harms a human object and in fact works some good.

 18. Are the harmful or non-harmful forces more perfect?
 18.1.
 The non-harmful forces are more perfect because while harmful forces can compel